-- Make a list of questions and concerns you have and write them down. - Keep track of your child's schoolwork to help you with your questions. - Listen to what the teacher has to say and ask questions if you do not understand what the teacher is trying to tell you. - Schedule a follow-up appointment if necessary. - Try to work with the teacher to help your child; teamwork is the best approach. - Here are some questions to keep in mind:
+- Make a list of questions and concerns you have and write them down. - Keep track of your child's schoolwork to help you with your questions. - Listen to what the teacher has to say and ask questions if you do not understand what the teacher is trying to tell you. - Schedule a follow-up appointment if necessary. - Try to work with the teacher to help your child; teamwork is the best approach.

+Here are some questions to keep in mind:

 - Is my child performing at grade level? - What are my child's strengths and weaknesses in reading, writing, mathematics, science, and social studies? - How much time should my child be spending on homework? - Are my child's assignments being completed correctly and on time? - Do you have a folder of my child's work?
-Will you review it with me? - Does my child get along with the other students? - Does the school have special programs to meet my child's needs? - What can I do at home to support what is happening in the classroom?
+Will you review it with me? - Does my child get along with the other students? - Does the school have special programs to meet my child's needs? - What can I do at home to support what is happening in the classroom? - What is the best way to keep in touch with you?